hamburger

 Probity in Governance Concept of public service, The philosophical basis of governance and probity, Information sharing and transparency in government, the Right to Information, Codes of ethics, Codes of Conduct, Citizen’s Charters, Work culture, Challenges of corruption, Utilization of public funds, Quality of service delivery.

-Important Topics from Ethics Syllabus UPSC
+Important Topics from UPSC Ethics Syllabus

 Here, we have mentioned the important topics from Ethics Syllabus UPSC that candidates must give extra focus on during the preparation.
 However, candidates are recommended cover all the topics as question trends can vary.